Menstrual Products Global Access Girls Period Education

 After coming up empty at the local depots — six-foot-by-six-foot wooden shacks that sell everything from eggs to soap — her now-husband, Paul, hitched a ride on a motorcycle to find a merchant that had Grinvalds' needed supplies in stock.
 An errand that would have lasted 30 minutes or fewer back home in the U.S. ended up taking Paul more than three hours.

-For the women and their female students, menstruation was "more of a barrier to participating in daily life than just a physiological experience," Grinvalds recalled.
-Without access to reliable menstrual products, these girls' schooling and work suffered.
+For the women and their female students, menstruation was "more of a barrier to participating in daily life than just a physiological daily experience," Grinvalds recalled.
+Without access to reliable menstrual products, school and work suffered.

-But when she ended up working in Africa after graduation, she said she quickly realised that the "sense of fear or embarrassment" that comes along with menstruation and access to supplies in the U.S. can have astronomically bigger consequences for women and girls there.
+But when she ended up working in Africa after graduation, she said she quickly realized that the "sense of fear or embarrassment" that comes along with menstruation and access to supplies in the U.S. can have bigger consequences for women and girls there.

 Grinvalds had been living in a remote village in Uganda for five months when she was met with an unpleasant surprise: Her period arrived, but her feminine-product supply had run out.